See Worldwide VoD

 Louise Haigh Q My question follows on neatly from that.
-While I am sure that the regulation will tackle those top 50 sites, it obviously comes nowhere near tackling the problems that Mr Wardle outlined, and the crimes, such as
+While I am sure that the regulation will tackle those top 50 sites, it obviously comes nowhere near tackling the problems that Mr Wardle outlined, and the crimes, such

-grooming, that can flow from those problems.
+as grooming, that can flow from those problems.
 There was a lot of discussion on Second Reading about peer-to-peer and social media sites that you have called "ancillary".
 No regulation in the world is going to stop that.
-Surely, the most
+Surely, the

-important way to tackle that is compulsory sex education at school.
+most important way to tackle that is compulsory sex education at school.

 Alan Wardle: Yes.
 In terms of online safety, a whole range of things are needed and a whole lot of players.
 This will help the problem.
-We would agree and want to work with BBFC about a proportionality test and identifying where the biggest
+We would agree and want to work with BBFC about a proportionality test and identifying where the

-risks are to children, and for that to be developing.
+biggest risks are to children, and for that to be developing.
 That is not the only solution.

 Yes, we believe that statutory personal, social and health education and sexual relationships education is an important part of that.
 Giving parents the skills and understanding of how to keep their children safe is also really important.
-But there is a
+But

-try our best to keep our children safe but there is so much, we don't know who they are speaking to" and all the rest of it.
+They say, "We try our best to keep our children safe but there is so much, we don't know who they are speaking to" and all the rest of it.

 How do we ensure that when children are online they are as safe as they are when offline?
 Of course, things happen in the real world as well and no solution is going to be perfect.
-Just as, in terms of content, we would not let a seven-year-old walk into
+Just as, in terms of content, we would not let a seven-year-old

-the multiplex and say, "Here is 'Finding Nemo' over here and here is hard core porn--off you go."
+walk into the multiplex and say, "Here is 'Finding Nemo' over here and here is hard core porn--off you go."